overvale/Textplay/README.md

 ## Configuring textplay

 Want to customize how textplay interprets your screenplay?
 Want to change the layout of your screenplay?

+Using Fountain's `key:value` title-page syntax, you can control how textplay interprets your screenplay.
 See `--help` for info.

 ## Support for the Fountain Format